zemirco/lockit-utilities/includes/verify.md

 ### verify (token, key, [options])

-Verify a two-factor authentication token.
+Verify a two-factor authentication token, uses <a href="http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm">time-based one-time password algorithm (totp)</a>.
+To be used with <a href="https://support.google.com/accounts/answer/1066447?hl=en">Google Authenticator</a>.

 - `token` **String** - The two-factor token to verify